Bioinformatics Analysis Minor

 Fundamental Bioinformatics Analysis

-This is an introductory course in scripting languages focusing on the Perl programming language, the R statistical analysis program, and their application to biological data.
-We will investigate the use of Perl and R for processing sequence and "-omics" data, managing a variety of biological data types, and providing effective Web and graphical interfaces to existing tools for analysis of these data.
+This is an introductory course in languages commonly used in bioinformatics and their application to biological data.
+We will investigate the use of multiple languages for processing sequence and "-omics" data, building analysis pipelines, integrating languages, managing a variety of biological data types, and providing effective interfaces to existing tools for analysis of these data.
+The course is largely based around live-code demonstration, in-class assisted coding assignments, and a student-designed final class project.
 (Prerequisites: BIOL-135 or equivalent course.)
-Lecture 2, Studio 3 (Spring).
+Lecture 2 (Spring).

 Fundamentals of Bioinformatics Programming

 Computer programming in the life sciences is used for modeling and data analysis across all fields.
 In this course, students will learn more advanced techniques to solve life sciences modeling problems efficiently using parallelization and distributed computing.
 Common methods and thoughtful decisions on proper use of tools will be emphasized.
 (Prerequisites: BIOL-230 or equivalent course and students in COS Majors.)
 Lab 2 (Fall).

 Ethical Issues in Biology and Medicine